securesign/sigstore-ocp/quick-start-with-keycloak.md

 ## Quick Start with Keycloak OIDC

 No-Fail steps to get a working sigstore stack with OpenShift
+Note: [This script](tas-easy-install.sh) will alternatively automate the following workflow.
+It will create and configure RHSSO and the Sigstore stack.
+It requires a connection to OpenShift with cluster-admin privileges.

 1. Install RHSSO Operator and deploy Sigstore Keycloak